Dialogue: Can you meet with me?

 43 » Double Verb Endings for Questions

-In this grammar note, we look at transitive verb endings for asking questions.
-These involve both a subject (the person performing an action) and an object (the person or thing on the receiving end of the action):
+In this grammar note, we look at double (transitive) verb endings for asking questions.
+These involve both the person performing an action and the person or thing at the receiving end of the action.

 | tukisivamma? (transitive verb ending) | Do you understand me? |